Skip to main content

 • Contracted parties can ask for assistance with a number of services including contact updates, contact information for their account manager, escalations, etc.

-When one of ICANN org's Global Support Centers receives a query, a confirmation email is sent to the enquirer within one business day.
+When ICANN's Global Support receives a query, a confirmation email is sent to the enquirer within one business day.
 Global Support aims to provide an answer within seven days.
 If an answer is not available, it provides requestors an update every seven days.
-Calls to ICANN org's Global Support Center are typically from registrants and resolved in real time.
+Calls to ICANN org's Global Support are typically from registrants and resolved in real time.

-For more information about ICANN org's Global Support Centers, please click here.
+For more information about ICANN's Global Support, please click here.

 Timely tracking and aggregation of Public Comment

-ICANN org provides a service to the community-led review teams (during the conduct of Specific Reviews) by tracking and coordinating responses to requests for information to facilitate the review team's work.
+ICANN org provides a service to the community-led review teams, during the conduct of Specific Reviews, by tracking and coordinating responses to requests for information to facilitate the review team's work.
+ICANN org acknowledges requests from the review team within two business days.
 This service supports the Bylaws mandated obligation to conduct Specific Reviews as set out in Article 4, Section 4.6 of the Bylaws.

 Domain Name System